james7132/DanmakU/docs/guides/getting_started/firing_your_first_bullet.md

 `Default Sprite Danmaku`.
 Drag this to the `Rendering->Shader` property for the `Danmaku Prefab` game object.
 Leave all the other fields their default values.

 1. Add a third empty game object.
-Add a @Danmaku.DanmakuEmitter component to it.
+Add a @DanmakU.DanmakuEmitter component to it.

    Name it `Danmaku Emitter`.
 Make sure it is positioned at (0, 0, 0), as bullets will be emitted from it.

-   The @Danmaku.DanmakuEmitter class is a simple bullet emitter meant to be a jumping off point for your own emitter types.
+   The @DanmakU.DanmakuEmitter class is a simple bullet emitter meant to be a jumping off point for your own emitter types.
 It shows how you can compose many behaviors together to create different patterns.